alexbeletsky/backbone-clickdebounce/README.md

 ## When to use?

-In case you need prevent double (multiple) clicks on view or modals, typically once that perform save or update the model.
+In case you need prevent double (multiple) clicks on view or modals, typically once that perform save or update operations.
+It applies `_.debounce()` function for all clicks in view.
+More information about click debouncing is [here](http://eng.wealthfront.com/2012/12/using-underscorejss-debounce-to-filter.html).

 ## How to use?